arith-lang/proto-impl/docs/getting-started/getting-started.md

 It includes a [quick start guide](/getting-started/quick-start.md) if you just want to start programming right away.

-You'll also find a brief [tutorial](/tutorial/tutorial.md) for the Arith language and interpreter/compiler.
+You'll also find a complete [tutorial](/tutorial/tutorial.md) for the Arith language and interpreter/compiler.